A Long-Term Care Attorney Can Help You Plan for Your Future

 Like Medicare, health and disability insurance are not intended to cover long-term care.
 Our attorneys can work with you and your family to explore ways to finance any potential long-term care needs.
 One option to consider is long-term care insurance.
 As your health declines with age, you may not qualify for long-term care insurance, so it is important to start planning for long-term care when you are younger and healthier.
 Depending on your policy, it is possible to use life insurance to pay for long-term care needs.
 Other options for paying for long-term care include annuities, reverse mortgages, and trusts.
 Our attorneys are experts at navigating long-term care options and determining the best way to finance these types of care.

 ALTCS is the Arizona Long Term Care System.
 It is part of the Arizona Medicaid Program and is designed for people who are 65 and older, physically or mentally disabled, or both, and need to enter a skilled nursing facility or assisted living facility.
 Many people can also receive services in their home.
 In order to receive benefits under ALTCS, there are general, medical, and financial requirements that need to be met.
-The attorneys at the Deason Garner Law Firm can guide you through this complex process.
+The attorneys can guide you through this complex process.

 Learn More During a Consultation

 Most people will need long-term care at some point during their lifetime.
-Our attorneys have the expertise to guide you in determining how best to plan for this likelihood.
-Schedule your consultation by contacting our office today.
+Shawn D. Garner and Adam D. Hansen have the expertise to guide you in determining how best to plan for long-term care in Yuma, Arizona.
+Schedule your consultation by contacting our office today at (928) 783-4575.